 Ethical Considerations for Furloughed Employees

-With the recent and longest government shutdown in history just coming to an end this past month, it is important for government employees to understand the ethical limits which may continue to apply to them even while on furlough.
-Furlough status can place employees in a difficult financial position, because they remain members of the civil service and in order to protect their employment, they must be careful to avoid violating any ethical standard.
-In light of the recent lengthy shutdown, the Office of Government Ethics has clarified its guidance about how to handle some of the thorniest issues which arose while a large part of the federal workforce was idled and without pay for several weeks:
+With the recent, and longest, government shutdown in history just coming to an end this past month, it is important for government employees to understand the ethical limits which may continue to apply to them even while on furlough.
+Furlough status obviously can place employees in a difficult financial position, but they remain members of the civil service and in order to protect their employment, they must be careful to avoid violating any ethical standard.
+In light of the recent lengthy shutdown, the Office of Government Ethics has clarified its guidance about how to handle some of the thorniest issues which arose while a large part of the federal workforce was idled and without pay for several weeks: gifts and outside employment. .

 In general, OGE advises that employees may seek outside employment as long as it does not conflict with their official duties of their agency.
 However, employees should be aware that some Agencies have specific rules and regulations regarding outside employment and may require prior approval.
 As with the rules regarding specific individual gifts, employees should consult an ethics officer before a shutdown to determine whether such rules place limits on their ability to get jobs while furloughed.
 As always, employees are prohibited from using their official title or position in their non federal employment.
 If an employee wishes to continue their outside employment after returning to a pay status, it is crucial that they discuss this with an ethics official to make sure that it does not create any conflict of interest with their federal position.

 The Federal Practice Group was honored to be able to show our support for the federal workforce by offering discounted consults to furloughed federal employees and contractors through World Central Kitchen during the last furlough.